Withdraw a Foreign Alabama LLC or Corporation

 What is a foreign Alabama business?

-When companies expand their business to a new state, they’re called “foreign businesses” in their new state.
+When companies expand their business to a new state, they’re called foreign businesses in their new state.
 To operate legally, the business needs to register with the new state by completing a process called foreign qualification.
-Later, if the business stops operating in its “foreign” state, it can withdraw the business by cancelling its foreign registration.
+Later, if the business stops operating in its foreign state, it can withdraw the business by cancelling its foreign registration.

 How do I cancel a foreign LLC in Alabama?

 To withdraw or cancel your foreign Alabama LLC, you must provide in duplicate the completed Foreign Limited Liability Company Certificate of Withdrawal form, in duplicate, with the filing fee to the Secretary of State by mail.
+You can also file online.

 How do I cancel a foreign corporation in Alabama?

 To withdraw or cancel your foreign Alabama corporation in Alabama, you must provide in duplicate the completed Foreign Corporation (Business or Non-Profit) Certificate of Withdrawal form, with the filing fee to the Secretary of State by mail.
+You can also file online.

 How do I file my foreign business withdrawal forms in Alabama?